All Episodes

 So it's still a relatively small number of people, but it's a substantial increase in terms of percentage.

-And at the spear are young men, with over a fifth of 18 to 24 year old men attending church at least once a month, which is a huge increase from the four percent in that demographic in 2018.
+And at the tip of the spear is young men, with over a fifth of 18 to 24-year-old men attending church at least once a month, which is a huge increase from the 4% in that demographic in 2018.

-And women in the same group are following a similar trend of increasing church attendance, with the research identifying Roman Catholic and Pentecostal churches as being the most popular among these groups.
+And women in the same group are sort of following a similar trend of increasing church attendance, with the research identifying Roman Catholic and Pentecostal churches as being the most popular among these groups.

 And I find that quite interesting because that's, I mean, I'm a Catholic and we're going to get into that.

-And it is because of the, I think for a long time, the church in tried to hug people back into faith by being a little bit, trying to modernize and having a kind of happy, clappy, guitar strumming type of Christianity that I think a lot of people, certainly my age, and I imagine your age associate Christian faith with.
+And it is because of the, you know, I think for a long time, the church, in the face of like the new atheists who were arguing people out of faith, the church tried to hug people back into faith by being a little bit trying to modernize and having a kind of happy-clappy guitar strumming type of Christianity that I think a lot of people, certainly my age, and I'd imagine your age as well, associate Christian faith with.

 And so when we encounter a kind of traditional Latin Roman Catholic mass, it's something quite different to that.